Mark Richardson (musician): Feeder (January 2002 – April 2009)

 In January 2002, Feeder's drummer Jon Lee died from suicide in his Miami home.
 Richardson was recommended to Feeder's frontman—Grant Nicholas— by Jeremy Lascelles and became their new drummer.
 Richardson had previously worked with Feeder when they supported b.l.o.w. as well as Skunk Anansie.
 His first gig with Feeder was a warm-up for the Reading and Leeds Festivals in 2002, at the Portsmouth Wedgewood Rooms on 21 August.
 Richardson recorded drums on 2002's Comfort In Sound, 2005's Pushing the Senses, tracks for 2006's The Singles album and 2008's Silent Cry.
 All of these albums including Comfort in Sound (his first album with Feeder) made the Top 10 of the UK Albums Chart.
 On 6 May 2009, it was announced that Richardson would be rejoining Skunk Anansie for their upcoming reformation.

-On the 27th September 2025, Richardson made a special guest appearance at the Brixton Academy on Feeder’s Comfort in Sound Anniversary Tour.
-He would later appear again with the band on the 2nd October at Manchester Academy.
+On 27 September 2025, Richardson made a special guest appearance at the Brixton Academy on Feeder’s Comfort in Sound Anniversary Tour.
+He would later appear again with the band on 2 October at Manchester Academy.